rangel-paolo-cardoso/rangel-paolo-cardoso/README.md

 <br />
 <br />
-👋 How's it goig?
+👋 How's it going?
 Welcome to my Github repository.
 <br /><br />
 My name is <strong>Rangel Paolo</strong>, I'm 25 and I've been living in São Paulo.
-I was born in a little town in the state of Bahia called Botuporã, but I'm living here since I was 2 years old.
-Since I was a child I love technology, even though my parents think it's just fantasizing inside my head, I'v been always believing that someday will exist flying cars, probably I won't build them, perhaps I could program their systems.
+I was born in a little town in the state of Bahia called Botuporã, but I've been living here since I was 2 years old.
+Since I was a child I have loved technology, even though my parents think it's just fantasizing inside my head, I've been always believing that someday flying cars will exist, and probably I won't build them, perhaps I could program their systems.
 <br />

 ## Languages (according to tests I have been taken).